-If you invest in our common stock in this offering, your interest will be immediately diluted to the extent of the difference between the initial public offering price per share and the pro forma as adjusted net tangible book value per share of our common stock immediately after this offering.
-Our pro forma net tangible book value as of January 31, 2014 was \$ million, or \$ per share of common stock.
-Net tangible book value per share is determined by dividing our total tangible assets less total liabilities by the number of shares of our common stock outstanding as of January 31, 2014, after giving effect to the conversion of all outstanding shares of our convertible preferred stock into shares of common stock immediately prior to the completion of this offering.
+If you invest in our common stock in this offering, your interest will be immediately diluted to the extent of the difference between the initial public offering price per share and the pro forma as adjusted net tangible book value (deficit) per share of our common stock immediately after this offering.
+Our pro forma net tangible book value (deficit) as of April 30, 2014 was \$(35.9) million, or \$(0.89) per share of common stock.
+Net tangible book value per share is determined by dividing our total tangible assets less total liabilities by the number of shares of our common stock outstanding as of April 30, 2014, after giving effect to the conversion of all outstanding shares of our convertible preferred stock into shares of common stock immediately prior to the completion of this offering.

-Our historical net tangible book value (deficit) as of January 31, 2014, was approximately \$(42.0) million, or \$(5.97) per share of our common stock.
-Our historical net tangible book value is the amount of our total tangible assets less our liabilities and redeemable convertible preferred stock, which is not included within stockholders' equity (deficit).
-Historical net tangible book value per share is our historical net tangible book value divided by the number of shares of common stock outstanding as of January 31, 2014.
+Our historical net tangible book value (deficit) as of April 30, 2014, was approximately \$(28.4) million, or \$(3.74) per share of our common stock.
+Our historical net tangible book value (deficit) is the amount of our total tangible assets less our liabilities and redeemable convertible preferred stock, which is not included within stockholders' equity (deficit).
+Historical net tangible book value (deficit) per share is our historical net tangible book value (deficit) divided by the number of shares of common stock outstanding as of April 30, 2014.

-Our pro forma net tangible book value as of January 31, 2014 was \$ million, or \$ per share of common stock.
-Pro forma net tangible book value gives effect to (i) the conversion of all of our outstanding convertible preferred stock and redeemable convertible preferred stock as of January 31, 2014 into an aggregate of 32,486,588 shares of our common stock, (ii) our board of directors' declaration of a cash dividend to holders of our common stock, convertible preferred stock and redeemable convertible preferred stock outstanding on the day immediately prior to the closing date of this offering, to be paid from the net proceeds of this offering, and (iii) the payment of a cash dividend to holders of our outstanding series D-3 redeemable convertible preferred stock to be paid from the net proceeds of this offering.
-Net tangible book value per share is determined by dividing our total tangible assets less total liabilities by the number of shares of our common stock outstanding as of January 31, 2014.
+Our pro forma net tangible book value (deficit) as of April 30, 2014 was \$(35.9) million, or \$(0.89) per share of common stock.
+Pro forma net tangible book value gives effect to (i) the conversion of all of our outstanding convertible preferred stock and redeemable convertible preferred stock as of April 30, 2014 into an aggregate of 32,486,588 shares of our common stock, (ii) our board of directors' declaration of a cash dividend to holders of our common stock outstanding convertible preferred stock and redeemable convertible prefert to the conversion of all of our outstanding convertible preferred stock and redeemable convertible preferred stock into shares of common stock), to be paid from the net proceeds of this offering, and (iii) the payment of a cash dividend to holders of our outstanding series D-3 redeemable convertible preferred stock to be paid from the net proceeds of this offering.
+Net tangible book value (deficit) per share is determined by dividing our total tangible assets less total liabilities by the number of shares of our common stock outstanding as of April 30, 2014.

-After giving effect to the sale by us of shares of common stock in this offering at the assumed initial public offering price, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of January 31, 2014 would have been approximately \$\frac{1}{2}\$ million, or approximately \$\frac{1}{2}\$ per share.
-This amount represents an immediate increase in pro forma net tangible book value of \$\frac{1}{2}\$ per share to our existing stockholders and an immediate dilution in pro forma net tangible book value of approximately \$\frac{1}{2}\$ per share to new investors purchasing shares of common stock in this offering at the assumed initial public offering price.
+After giving effect to the sale by us of shares of common stock in this offering at the assumed initial public offering price, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of April 30, 2014 would have been approximately \$54.4 million, or approximately \$1.11 per share.
+This amount represents an immediate increase in pro forma net tangible book value of \$2.00 per share to our existing stockholders and an immediate dilution in pro forma net tangible book value of approximately \$9.89 per share to new investors purchasing shares of common stock in this offering at the assumed initial public offering price.